We are committed to providing a high quality and efficient service to our customers and stakeholders. We aim to:

 Send your complaint to:

 How we will handle your complaint

 We will acknowledge your complaint within three working days and, in most cases, provide you with a full response within 20 working days.
 If it is not possible to provide a full response within this time, we will give you:

 - details of the progress we have made

 - a target date for when we are aiming to respond to your complaint

 - contact details if you want to get in touch with us.

 How to appeal

-If you are not satisfied with our response, you have the right to appeal within 40 working days of the date we responded to your complaint.
+If you are not satisfied with our response, you have the right to appeal within one calendar month of the date we responded to your complaint.

 How to appeal about an information rights response